 - on your wage tax statement.

-You can request your tax identification number using the input form of the Federal Central Tax Office (BZSt) if
+You can request your tax identification number using the form provided by the Federal Central Tax Office (BZSt) if

-- you register your newborn child within 3 months of their birth
+- for your newborn child within 3 months of the birth

-you have not yet received a letter with your tax identification number.
+you have not yet received a letter containing the tax identification number.

-For data protection reasons, it is not possible to provide this information by telephone or email.
+For data protection reasons, we cannot provide this information by phone or email.